Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ---

-The Time of Tumult is one of great conflict, and the Exalted that live through it will invariably find themselves in armed conflict, weilding their great weapons and powers of destruction.
+The Time of Tumult is one of great conflict, and the Exalted that live through it will invariably find themselves in armed conflict, wielding their great weapons and powers of destruction.

 The Combat Round